alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

        ![AAD MFA settings](images/aad_mfa_settings.png)
 8. Require MFA for all admins
    - Sign in to the Azure portal as a user administrator or global administrator.
-   - Go to "Azure Active Directory" then to "Security > "Conditional access" from the left hand side bar
+   - Go to `Azure Active Directory` then click `Manage > Security` in the left hand side bar
+  - Click on `Protect > Conditional access` in the left hand sidebar
    - Click "Baseline policy: Require MFA for admins"
    - Select "Use policy immediately" in the left hand side bar
    - Click "Save"